sourcegraph/about/content/blogposts/2024/cody-jetbrains-6-0-14-release.md

 ## Better notifications when hitting rate limits

-We understand that hitting rate limits can be frustrating for free users, particularly because reaching the limit isn’t always obvious.
+We understand that hitting rate limits can be frustrating when reaching the limit isn’t made obvious.
 For clarity, we’ve added notifications in the status bar to indicate when you’ve hit the chat and command rate limit.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-jetbrains-6-0-14-release/rate-limit-notification.png"